NethServer/nethsecurity-docs/netify_informatics.rst

 `Risk and Reputation Analysis <https://www.netify.ai/products/netify-informatics/risk-and-reputation>`_

-How to Try the Service
+How to try the Service
 ======================

 To use Netify Informatics, follow these steps: